 Note: If you use Conda Path and Conda Env with UDFs, you currently can't hide the command prompt that pops up.
-You can still control if the output is printed to the command prompt or not though by setting the Interpreter to python or pythonw, respectively.

-7.5 Global Config: Ribbon/Config File
+7.4 Global Config: Ribbon/Config File

 The settings in the xlwings Ribbon are stored in a config file that can also be manipulated externally.
 The location is